+To

-To The Members of Megastar Foods Limited
+The Members of Megastar Foods Limited

-We have examined the compliance of the conditions of Corporate Governance by Megastar Foods Limited ("the Company") for the Financial Year ended 31st March, 2023, as per the relevant provisions of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 as referred to in Regulation 15 (2) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+We have examined the compliance of the conditions of Corporate Governance by Megastar Foods Limited ("the Company") for the Financial Year ended 31st March, 2024, as per the relevant provisions of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 as referred to in Regulation 15 (2) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 The compliance of the conditions of Corporate Governance is the responsibility of the management of the Company.
 Our examination was limited to the review of procedures and implementation thereof, as adopted by the Company for ensuring compliance with conditions of Corporate Governance.
-It is neither an audit nor an expression of opinion onthe financial statements of the Company.
+It is neither an audit nor an expression of opinion on the financial statements of the Company.

-In our opinion and to the best of our information and according to the explanations given to us, and the representations made by the Directors and the Management, we certify that the Company has complied with the conditions of Corporate Governance as mentioned in the above mentioned Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as applicable except that during the audit period, though, the subsequent modifications in the previously approved related party transactions was approved by the Audit Committee, the prior approval of members, as applicable for material related party transactions, was not sought.
+In our opinion and to the best of our information and according to the explanations given to us, and the representations made by the Directors and the Management, we certify that the Company has complied with the conditions of Corporate Governance as mentioned in the above mentioned Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as applicable except that during the financial year: